saulgreenberg/Timelapse/README.md

 ### History
 Timelapse was originally designed for a fisheries biologist who ran many camera traos in Timelapse mode, hence its name.
 Over time, its interface and functionality has been extended to meet the needs of a broad variety of user who use camera traps in many different ways.

-While a few developers have contributed to Timelapse over the years, the vast majority has been done by Saul Greenberg.
+While a few developers have contributed to Timelapse over the years, the overwhelming majority was done as a solo effort by Saul Greenberg.
-This repository begins at Timelapse Version 2.2.3.0.
-Earlier Timelapse versions are maintained in a different repository
+This repository begins at Timelapse Version 2.2.3.2.
+Earlier Timelapse versions are maintained in a different repository   named TimelapseDeprecated

 ## For Developers
 If you wish to co-develop this project, contact saul@ucalgary.ca to see if our project goals coincide.